File: ChatCompletion\FunctionInvokingChatClient.cs

 /// <para>

-/// When this client receives a <see cref="FunctionCallContent"/> in a chat response, it responds
+/// When this client receives a <see cref="FunctionCallContent"/> in a chat response from its inner

 /// </para>